vippsas/vipps-woocommerce/readme.txt

  * 'vippsInit'  - runs when a page with a Vipps button is initialzed

 == Changelog ==

+= 2019.04.08 version 1.1.15 =
+* Renamed second of two actions in the shipping details callback

 = 2019.04.08 version 1.1.14 =
 * Wrapped "Buy now"-text in buttons in a SPAN to allow for easier styling